wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 After receiving this ADDR-REG-INFORM message, the address registration server SHOULD verify that the address being registered is "appropriate to the link" as defined by [RFC8415].
 If the server believes that the address being registered is not appropriate to the link [RFC8415], it MUST drop the message, and SHOULD log this fact.
 Otherwise, the server:

 *    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database.
+The lifetime of the binding is equal to the Valid Lifetime of the address reported by the client.
 If there is already a binding between the registered address and another another client, the server SHOULD log the fact and update the binding.
 *    SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so.
 *    SHOULD mark the address as unavailable for use and not include it in future ADVERTISE messages.
 *    SHOULD send back an ADDR-REG-REPLY message.